Generic Name: lidocaine hydrochloride

 Xylocaine (lidocaine HCl) Injections are sterile, nonpyrogenic, aqueous solutions that contain a local anesthetic agent with or without epinephrine and are administered parenterally by injection.
-See INDICATIONS for specific uses.
+See INDICATIONS AND USAGE section for specific uses.

-Xylocain solutions contain lidocaine HCl, which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl),monohydrochloride and has the molecular wt.
+Xylocaine solutions contain lidocaine HCl, which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-, monohydrochloride and has the molecular wt.
 270.8.
-Lidocaine HCl (C14H22N2O•HCl) has the following structural formula:
+Lidocaine HCl (C14H22N2O • HCl) has the following structural formula: